SDN COMMUNICATIONS PRIVACY AND CUSTOMER SECURITY POLICY

 Who does this policy apply to?

 This Policy applies to the collection and use of individual information -- both customer, and potential customer information.
 Collected data that does not reveal a specific identity is not individual customer information.
-For example, "aggregated information," such as the number of customers to access a web site in a particular day, does not raise privacy concerns and is not covered by this policy.
+For example, "aggregated information," such as the number of customers to access a website on a particular day, does not raise privacy concerns and is not covered by this policy.

 What individual information do we collect?